-It is equipped with three-speed ranges with the ability to take on any type of turning.
-The speeds ranges are 250-850, 430-1450, 950-3200 rotations per minute, you easily change through them using the electronic variable speed control which is very accurate.
+It has three-speed ranges that can handle any cornering.
+The speed ranges are 250-850, 430-1450 and 950-3200 rpm, which you can easily switch using the electronic speed control, which is very accurate.

 |36 × 13.38 × 15.63 inches

 - Reverse and forward drives